edgi-govdata-archiving/EEW-Report-Making/README.md

 The CSVs listed in the cd_todos directory files are used to generate batches of the R markdown .Rmd files that create the report cards.

 From the reportcards directory, the make_sedfiles.py script creates a file of replacement editing commands to be run against the template .Rmd file to make the .Rmd for the CD.
-This script also creates the make_reports.sh bash shell script the calls upon the sedfiles to do the editing for each CD.
+This script also creates the make_reports.sh bash shell script that calls upon the sedfiles to do the editing for each CD.

 A state_names.csv file in the cd_todos directory is also used to map the state/CD from the cds_todo_X.csv files to the full possessive state name, e.g. AL,1 --> Alabama's 1st.